mitkoooo/trading-simulator/README.md

   Install Docker Desktop (macOS/Windows) or `docker.io` + `docker-compose` (Linux) so you can spin up both services with a single command.

 - **Python 3.11+ & Poetry** (backend)
-  We use Poetry to manage and lock Python dependencies.
+  Poetry is used to manage and lock Python dependencies.

   ```bash
   # Install Poetry (if not already)